| Picture | Object

 mission of the 50cm spherical and spin stabilized satellite

 was to measure cloud distributions.
-Equipped with

 infrared scanning devices to provide crude mapping of